ocpi/ocpi/mod_commands.md

 Example of a START_SESSION that is successful and results in a new Session.
 ![START_SESSION successful](data/command_start_session_succesful.png)

+_These examples use OCPP 1.6 based commands between CPO and Charge Point, but that is not a requirement for OCPI._

 ## 2. Interfaces and endpoints